Library and Archives

 The Curtis Archives comprises largely unpublished materials whose value derives from its collection by, ownership of, or relation to, a Curtis-affiliated individual.
 Non-Curtis collections of published and unpublished materials, as well as published materials by anyone (Curtis-related or not), can be found in Special Collections.
 Official Curtis recordings are a part of the library collection.
 Exceptions may be made on a case-by-case basis.

-Emily Waters, Associate Dean of the Library and Archives
+Emily Waters, Associate Dean of the John de Lancie Library

 Emily oversees the library and archives services, collections, and staff.
 Along with serving on interdepartmental committees, she manages the score collection and authority control through all library systems.
 Emily joined the library staff in 2009.